BradHutchings/Mmojo-Server-v2/instructions/-Start-Here-TOC.md

 - [103.
 Build Environment](103-Build-Environment.md) - Constructing a multi-machine build environment.
 - [104.
 Build Targets](104-Build-Targets.md) - About build targets.
 - [105.
 Packaging for Deployment](105-Packaging-for-Deployment.md) - About packaging builds for deployment.
 - [106.
-Contributing](106-Contributing.md) - About contributing to this project.
+Contributing and Sponsoring](106-Contributing-and-Sponsoring.md) - About contributing to this project and sponsoring my work.

 ---
 ### [200.
 Prepare Build Environment](200-Prepare-Build-Environment.md)